jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 The main difference between this pipeline and standard workflows is that it contains an initial 16S/18S splitting step, which is accomplished using bbsplit against curated 16S / 18S databases derived from SILVA132 and PR2.
 Other notable differences include:

--We allow for up to 20% mismatches in the primer, meaning taxa that are amplified despite primer mismatches will be retained in the results
+-Semi-automated methods to validate the performance of your denoising algorithm with the Fuhrman Lab mock communities

--Automatic classification/splitting as noted above
+-20% mismatches allowed in the primer removal step, meaning taxa that are amplified despite primer mismatches will be retained in the results

 -An automated workflow for processing 18S sequences that do not overlap

--Inclusion of semi-automated methods to validate the performance of your denoising algorithm with the Fuhrman Lab mock communities
+-Automatic classification/splitting as noted above

 Scripts are written with python or bash, and are designed for the pre-set conda environments on kraken.usc.edu.
-However, they could easily be used elsewhere by installing the conda environment for qiime2 specified in the scripts and a separate environment (called bbmap-env) that has Brian Bushnell's Bestus Bioinformaticus Tools installed.
+However, they could easily be used elsewhere by installing the conda environment for qiime2 specified in the scripts (currently qiime2-2018.8) and a separate environment (called bbmap-env) that has Brian Bushnell's Bestus Bioinformaticus Tools installed.

 To start using them, just clone the repository as follows: